 - Heat the oven to 350°.

 - Set out a baking sheet and grease it generously, or line it with baking parchment or waxed paper.
-In a medium bowl, combine the flour, baking soda, cinnamon, ginger, cloves, and salt.
-Use a whisk or a fork to stir them together evenly and well.
+In a medium bowl, combine the flour, cinnamon, ginger, cloves, and salt.
+Use a whisk or a fork to stir these dry ingredients together evenly and well.

-- Add the walnuts and the raisins, and stir to mix them into the flour.
+- Add the walnuts and the raisins, if using, and stir to mix them into the flour.

 - Add the persimmon puree and the baking soda and beat to mix them in completely.

-- Add the flour mixture to the big bowl and stir gently, using a wooden spoon or a spatula, to mix everything together into a very thick batter or dough.
-Stir just until the flour disappears.
+- Add the flour mixture to the persimmon mixture, and stir gently, using a wooden spoon or a spatula, to mix everything together into a very thick batter or dough.
+Gently now: Stir just until the flour disappears.

 - Scoop the dough into rounded 2-inch portions and place them on the prepared cookie sheet, about 2 inches apart.